sriem/nextjs-collector/README.md

 4. The extension will create a file named `nextjs-codebase-context.txt` in your project root

 ## Customizing Ignored Files
-By default, the extension ignores common directories and files typically not needed for context in Next.js projects, such as `node_modules`, `.env`, `.next`, `.git`, `dist`, and `build`.
+By default, the extension ignores common directories, files, and binary file types typically not needed for context in Next.js projects.
+This includes:

+- Directories: `node_modules`, `.next`, `.git`, `dist`, `build`
+- Files: `.env`
+- Binary file types: images (jpg, png, gif, etc.), fonts, audio/video files, PDFs, archives, and executables

 To customize this:

 1. Create a file named `.nextjscontextgeneratorignore` in your project root
-2. Add patterns for files or directories you want to ignore, one per line
+2. Add patterns for additional files or directories you want to ignore, one per line

 Example `.nextjscontextgeneratorignore` file:
 ```
-node_modules
-.env
-.next
-.git
-dist
-build
-*.log
+# Additional directories to ignore
 temp/
+logs/

+# Specific files to ignore
 secrets.json
-public/assets/
+config.private.js

+# Additional file patterns
+*.log
+*.tmp
 ```

+Note: The default ignore patterns will always be applied in addition to any custom patterns you specify.

 ## Using the Generated Context
 After running the extension: